 Related: Common Carrot Pests

 3. Physical Obstructions (Cause of Forked & Twisted Carrots)

 The soil should be worked enough to remove any physical obstruction to root development.

-Assuming your soil is not compacted, there is minimal obstructions in the soil and your plants are adequately spaced other reasons for deformed carrots are biological in nature, insects, disease and the dreaded nematode.
+Assuming your soil is not compacted, there are minimal obstructions in the soil and your plants are adequately spaced other reasons for deformed carrots are biological in nature, insects, disease, and the dreaded nematode.

 Root-knot nematodes cause a slightly different deformity in carrots than that caused by compaction and overcrowding.

 Carrots affected by nematodes appear hairy with galls and swellings on the main feeder root as well as the hairy capillary roots.
 In addition, nematodes generally affect a larger portion of the crop than just a few random carrots.